seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.masked.load``' intrinsic is designed for conditional reading of selected vector elements in a single IR operation.
+The '``llvm37.masked.load``' intrinsic is designed for conditional reading of selected vector elements in a single IR operation.
 It is useful for targets that support vector masked loads and allows vectorizing predicated basic blocks on these targets.
 Other targets may support this intrinsic differently, for example by lowering it into a sequence of branches that guard scalar load operations.
 The result of this operation is equivalent to a regular vector load instruction followed by a 'select' between the loaded and the passthru values, predicated on the same mask.
 However, using this intrinsic prevents exceptions on memory access to masked-off lanes.

 ::

-       %res = call <16 x float> @llvm.masked.load.v16f32 (<16 x float>* %ptr, i32 4, <16 x i1>%mask, <16 x float> %passthru)
+       %res = call <16 x float> @llvm37.masked.load.v16f32 (<16 x float>* %ptr, i32 4, <16 x i1>%mask, <16 x float> %passthru)

        ;; The result of the two following instructions is identical aside from potential memory access exception
        %loadlal = load <16 x float>, <16 x float>* %ptr, align 4